Dominic Frontiere

 Dominic Carmen Frontiere (June 17, 1931 – December 21, 2017) was an American composer, arranger, and jazz accordionist.
 He composed the theme and much of the music for the first season of the television series The Outer Limits, as well as the theme songs for The Rat Patrol and 12 O'Clock High.
+He was the winner of both a Golden Globe Award and an Emmy Award.

 Biography

 Early years

 Born in New Haven, Connecticut, the son of a musical family, at age seven Frontiere was already playing several instruments before deciding to concentrate on the accordion.
 At age twelve, he played a solo recital at Carnegie Hall.

 Hollywood

 After a period with The Horace Heidt Orchestra in the late 1940s and early 1950s, Frontiere moved to Los Angeles, where he enrolled at University of California, Los Angeles.
 He eventually became musical director at 20th Century Fox.
 He scored several films under the tutelage of Alfred and Lionel Newman, while also recording jazz music.
 He composed the music for two exotica LP records Pagan Festival (1959) and Love Eyes, The Mood of Romance (1960).

 An association with director and producer Leslie Stevens began with Frontiere scoring The Marriage-Go-Round (1961).
 This association led to several projects, such as his innovative blend of music and sound effects for The Outer Limits.
-The relationship led Frontiere to became production manager and executive of television and film production company Daystar Productions, a company Stevens run.
+The relationship led Frontiere to became production manager and executive of television and film production company Daystar Productions, a company Stevens ran.
 He composed several famous television themes of the 1960s, such as those for The Rat Patrol, Branded, The Flying Nun, and for producer Quinn Martin The Invaders, The Fugitive, and 12 O'Clock High.

 After scoring for television shows, he went on to compose the music for the Clint Eastwood film Hang 'Em High.
 The title theme for that movie became a top-10 hit for the group Booker T. & the M.G.'s.
 He also composed the soundtrack to the 1971 motorcycle documentary On Any Sunday, which featured Steve McQueen and was directed by Bruce Brown.
 He composed the scores of three films starring John Wayne, Chisum (1970), The Train Robbers (1973) and Brannigan (1975).
+He also was the musical director of the 1970 TV special Swing Out, Sweet Land that was hosted by Wayne, for which Frontiere won an Emmy Award for Outstanding Achievement In Music Direction Of A Variety, Musical Or Dramatic Program.

 Frontiere became head of the music department at Paramount Pictures in the early 1970s, where he again worked on television and film scores, while concurrently orchestrating popular music albums for, among others, Chicago.
 Examples of Frontiere's sweeping, cinematic orchestrations appear in the opening and closing songs of the 1977 album Nether Lands by Dan Fogelberg.
-He won a Golden Globe Awards for the score to the 1980 film The Stunt Man.
+He won a Golden Globe Award for the score to the 1980 film The Stunt Man.
 He also composed a jingle for the studio's television division.
 Frontiere composed a theme for the lion Togar that was featured in the film Roar.